FlaxEngine/FlaxDocs/manual/editor/game-settings/graphics-settings.md

 # Graphics Settings

-Graphics settings asset specified the initial rendering quality and related options.
+The graphics settings asset specifies the initial rendering quality and other graphics-related options.
-You can change most of those values at runtime using [GraphicsQuality](https://docs.flaxengine.com/api/FlaxEngine.GraphicsQuality.html) service or use dedicated editor window for editing the graphics quality in the editor (select option from *main menu* **Window -> Graphics Quality**).
+You can change most of these values at runtime using the [GraphicsQuality](https://docs.flaxengine.com/api/FlaxEngine.GraphicsQuality.html) service or by using the dedicated window to edit the graphics quality in the editor (select option from *main menu* **Window -> Graphics Quality**).

 ## Properties